Executive leadership has a lot to worry about.

 Two festive notes for our readers: A happy fiscal new year to the US Federal Government and its contractors.
 (The season is marked by Father Time and both houses of Congress with the traditional continuing resolution.
 And program managers, we trust you were all fully obligated by May, so there was none of that last-minute purchasing that's the stuff of urban legend.)
 Also, October is National Cyber Security Awareness Month.
 Patching, planning, and practicing are good ways to celebrate with awareness.

-This CyberWire look back at the Week that Was discusses events affecting China, the European Union, the Republic of Korea, Pakistan, Russia, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting China, European Union, Republic of Korea, Pakistan, Russia, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.